-1. Employees are expected to be neat and clean in appearance and grooming.
-All employees must maintain a professional, business-like appearance.

-- 2. Hair shall be clean and neatly groomed.
+- 1. Employees are expected to be neat and clean in appearance and grooming.
+All employees must maintain a professional, business-like appearance. - 2.
+Hair shall be clean and neatly groomed.
 Men's facial hair shall be neat, clean, and trimmed. - 3.
-Good personal hygiene must be practiced at all times, including the regular use of deodorants and good oral hygiene. - 4.
-Jewelry should be kept to a minimum. - 5.
-The Administration reserves the right to require that inappropriate or otherwise distracting tattoos be covered during instructional time. - 6.
-Employees may not wear suggestive or revealing attire. - 7.
-When wearing tights, leggings, or other types of hosiery, a fingertip-length or longer top or dress must also be worn. - 8.
+Jewelry should be kept to a minimum for physical safety reasons.

+- 4. The Administration reserves the right to require that inappropriate or otherwise distracting tattoos be covered during instructional time. - 5.
+Employees may not wear suggestive or revealing attire. - 6.
+When wearing tights, leggings, or other types of hosiery, a fingertip-length or longer top or dress must also be worn. - 7.
 Kitchen crew and physical education teachers must wear clothing that is appropriate for daily tasks, including footwear that is appropriate and OSHA compliant.

-Examples of appropriate attire are as follows: dressy t-shirts, polo/golf shirts, blouses, sport shirts; slacks and capris; skirts and dresses at or below finger tips; sweaters; dressy sweatshirts and/or sweatshirts with seasonal designs; and dressy sandals.
+Examples of appropriate attire are as follows: dressy t-shirts, polo/golf shirts, blouses, sport shirts; slacks and capris; skirts and dresses at or below fingertips; sweaters; dressy sweatshirts and/or sweatshirts with seasonal designs; and dressy sandals.
 Examples of inappropriate attire are as follows: shorts; miniskirts; hats in the building; frayed jeans; and tank tops.